jetpks/shortness/README.md

 # NOTES

 This is really just a very thin wrapper around sqlite3.
-It doesn't do any validation, and it doesn't respond via HTTP.
-It is, however, a nice module for a web service that needs to do url shortening.

-You will need to do your own HTTP stuff around this module.
+It doesn't do any validation.
+You will need to do your own HTTP (or whatever protocol suits your fancy) stuff around this module.
 Really, it's just a glorified key value store.